alexanderjones1/connect-four/README.md

 # **Connect _Four_!**
 ![A picture of the game](/assets/game-pic1.png)
 ## [Play the game here!](https://alexanderjones1connect4.netlify.app)
-Connect 4 is a game that has been around for generations.
-Play with familie or close friends.
-Player One will have red tokens and player Two will have blue tokens.
-The first player to place 4 tokens together in a row, column or horizontally will be declared the winner!
+Connect _Four_ is a strategy game that has been around for generations.
+Player one will have red tokens and player two will have blue tokens.
+The first player to place 4 tokens together in a row, column or horizontally will be declared winner!
 If neither player is able to place 4 in a row and all the placeholders are taken, the game is declared a tie.
-After the game competes and a winner or tie is declared, you can reset the board with the reset button at the bottom.
-This game offers a classic game board with a simple, cluster free background.
+After the game has ended, and a winner or a tie is declared, you can reset the board by clicking the reset button located at the bottom.

 ## Technologies used 💻